KentiCopilot

 Meet KentiCopilot

-KentiCopilot is a Kentico AI-assisted development initiative designed to accelerate and enhance development workflows for Xperience by Kentico projects.
-It combines MCP (Model Context Protocol) servers, curated prompts and workflows, and best practices to help developers leverage AI coding assistants more effectively when building with Xperience by Kentico.
+KentiCopilot is a suite of AI development tools that enables agentic development for Xperience by Kentico projects.
+It combines MCP (Model Context Protocol) servers, curated skills and workflows, and best practices to help developers leverage AI coding assistants more effectively when building with Xperience by Kentico.

-Think of KentiCopilot as an umbrella term for all the tools, features, and educational resources we provide to help developers work smarter with AI.
+Think of KentiCopilot as an umbrella term for all the tools, features, instructions and built-in guidance we provide to help developers work smarter with AI.

 Instead of acting as a standalone AI agent, KentiCopilot tools bridge your preferred AI development tools, such as GitHub Copilot, Cursor, Claude Code, or Codex, with the Xperience by Kentico platform.